temon/OneMarketing/web/app/README.md

-# One Monitoring Web App
+# OneMarketing Web App

-This is the front-end application of One Monitoring, a web app built with ReactJS and Ant Design UI components.
+This is the front-end application of OneMarketing, a web app built with ReactJS and Ant Design UI components.
 It is designed to provide a user-friendly interface for the core features of the platform.

 ## Dependencies